lonerapier/lonerapier.github.io/docs/getting-started/migrating.md

 > See [[plugins/index|Plugins]] for the full list of available community plugins.

 > [!info] Alternative: Use `npx quartz migrate`
 > If you have an existing `quartz.config.ts` and `quartz.layout.ts` from v4, you can run `npx quartz migrate` instead.
 This reads your old config files and generates `quartz.config.yaml` with your existing settings.
-You'll still need to run `npx quartz plugin resolve` afterward to install the plugins.
+You'll still need to run `npx quartz plugin install --from-config` afterward to install the plugins.
 See [[cli/migrate|quartz migrate]] for details.

 #### 2. Update quartz.config.yaml